lmaurits/BEASTling/README.md

 # BEASTling
-A linguistics-focussed command line tool for generating BEAST XML files.
+A linguistics-focussed command line tool for generating [BEAST](http://beast2.org) XML files.
+Only BEAST 2.x is supported.

 BEASTling is aimed (at least in part) at making BEAST somewhat more accessible to linguists who have, or want to develop, a quantitative bent; people who might